OmegaSquad82/bluebuilds/README.md

 ### Flaviramea

-My netbook still exists and is dear to me, so it runs Sway, now.
+My netbook still exists and is dear to me and so it is running Sway, now.

 ## Customizations